-D6 Current D5 Suggested Suggested guidance standards revisions D6.
+D6 Current standards D5 Suggested revisions Suggested guidance D6.
 Respect your patients' rights to privacy and confidentiality.
 D5.
 You must respect your patients' rights to privacy and confidentiality, and effectively maintain and protect patient information.
-1. Maintaining patient confidentiality includes: 1.1.
-Keeping confidential your patients' identities and other personal information, and any opinions you form about them in the course of your work.
-1.2.
+Confidentiality Maintaining patient confidentiality includes: Maintaining patient confidential your patients' identities and other personal information, and any opinions you form about them in the course of your work.
 Ensuring that your staff or anyone else attending your clinic in a professional capacity (students of osteopathy, potential students or peers, for example) keep such information confidential.
-1.3.
-Ensuring that the information is kept confidential even after the death of a patient.1.4.
+Ensuring that the information is kept confidential even after the death of a patient.
 Not releasing or discussing medical details or information about the care of a patient with anyone, including their spouse, partner or other family members, unless you have the patient's consent to do so (see D5.7 and D5.8 below).
-1.5.
-Taking appropriate measures to ensure that that such information is securely protected against loss, theft and improper disclosure.
-2. Patients are entitled to obtain copies of their notes and you should assist them with this if such a request is made.
-Management of patient information 3.
-You should have adequate and secure methods for storing patient information and records.
-Patient records should be kept: 3.1.
-For a minimum of eight years after their last consultation.3.2.
-If the patient is a child, until their 25th birthday.
-4. You should have a policy regarding retention, transfer and disposal of records which should include whether it is your practice to retain them beyond eight years, or, in